amoe/figshare-uploader/README.md

     pip install scons

 This avoids an error `--single-version-externally-managed`.
 SCons will put its scripts into the `Scripts` directory of your Python directory.
 You may need to fully qualify the path to SCons with this path.
+Scons will install a batch file `scons.bat` that you can invoke.
+Note that this will not tab-complete in git-bash by default.
+On my system, the path in git-bash looks like `/c/Program Files/Python3/Scripts/scons.bat`.

+You can assign it to a variable like this:

+    SCONS="/c/Program Files/Python3/Scripts/scons.bat"

+Then make sure that you quote it when you use it, like `"$SCONS"`.

 Once you have this you do: